 Eggland’s Best Cage-Free eggs are derived from hens that are allowed to move freely within their house either on a combination of litter and slat flooring or in an aviary structure.
 In both of the housing systems, feed and water are provided continuously.
 Nests are provided for the flock from which eggs are collected either manually or on a mechanical belt.

 Eggland’s Best organic eggs are derived from hens reared, housed, and fed in compliance with the regulations of the National Organic Program administered by the USDA.
 This requires strict adherence to rules concerning the source and type of ingredients in diets, housing, freedom from exposure to pesticides, as well as chemicals or substances which are not approved.
-Hens producing eggs under the National Organic Program are allowed free access to the entire area of their houses and have access to the outside, subject to acceptable weather conditions and risk of disease exposure.
+Hens producing eggs under the National Organic Program are allowed free access to the entire area of their houses and have access to the outside, as conditions permit.